autowarefoundation/autoware/planning/behavior_velocity_intersection_module/README.md

 ### Occlusion handling at intersection without traffic light

-At intersection without traffic light, if occlusion is detected, ego makes a brief stop at the default_stopline and first_attention_stopline respectively.
+At intersection without traffic light, if occlusion is detected, ego makes a brief stop at default_stopline and first_attention_stopline respectively.
 After stopping at the first_attention_area_stopline this module inserts `occlusion.absence_traffic_light.creep_velocity` velocity between ego and occlusion_wo_tl_pass_judge_line while occlusion is not cleared.
 If collision is detected, ego immediately stops.
 Once the occlusion is cleared or ego has passed occlusion_wo_tl_pass_judge_line this module does not detect collision and occlusion because ego footprint is already inside the intersection.

 ![occlusion_detection](./docs/occlusion-without-tl.drawio.svg)